 II.
 Organization of the UCC

-The rules for each of the transactional areas covered by the UCC are collected into separate parts called an "article" and are arranged systematically as sections grouped into consecutively numbered
+The rules for each of the transactional areas covered by the UCC are collected into separate parts called an "article."
+Each article is then arranged systematically as consecutively numbered parts based upon subtopics.

-As of 2011, the types of transactions included within the Code are:
+As of this guide's last update, the types of transactions included within the Code are:

 - Sales (Amended Article 2);

 - Leases (Amended Article 2A);